bbillharz/SpaceGrantEngine/README.md

 The most used commands for typical work will be

-`make` or `make engine` builds sgengine packages (they are equivalent)
+`make` or `make all` builds all ros packages

-`make all` builds all packages, including depthai-ros (this uses a large amount of ram and may crash your computer)
+`make clean` removes build directories

+`make ci` Will run the continous integration and let you know if there are any linting errors.
+These errors should be fixed before a pull request is opened to main, but are usually ok for the testing and development phase.

 `make test_engine` runs the ROS tests for sgengine packages which are known to fail, for now

-`make ci` Will run the continous integration and let you know if there are any linting errors.
-These errors should be fixed before a pull request is opened to main, but are fine for the testing and development phase.
+`make check` runs `ci` & `test_engine` scripts

 ## Typical Development Workflow
 1. Create a new branch